dekadentno/blockchain-notes/README.md

 - the bank is slow, takes fees from transactions and have all of our personal and financial data. they can choose if they want to share it with us
 - blockchain allows us to store these transactions on the public ledger with better security

+### Understanding transactions

+A transaction is when someone sends money to someone else.

+When someone in the group spends money, they tell everyone else in the group to whom they're sending their money.
+However, it's done in a way that makes it really hard to actually tell who is sending and who is receiving.
+It's not 100% impossible to tell, but it would take someone a lot of time to figure out.

+When that someone sends money, everyone can check to ensure that that person actually has enough money to send what they claim to have sent.
+This is especially important to the receiver.
+If enough people say that the sender doesn't have enough money to send, the sender's transaction is ignored.
+He'll be able to try again in a little bit (and hopefully he'll be more honest or careful this time!).

+The really cool thing is that everyone who wants to send or receive money knows how much everyone else is sending or receiving, even though they can't really identify a person behind the transaction.
+Plus, a person can look at the history of every transaction since the beginning of this fun system.
+This is called the public ledger.

+Whenever someone sends money, they send a little bit extra along with their amount.
+This is called the transaction fee, and it's kinda like a tip.
+It's given as a reward to the person who solves the really hard math problem as an extra bonus!
+Over time, the reward money the solver earns will go away.
+Eventually, this transaction fee reward will be larger than the reward for solving ever was!
+So, this transaction fee gives people a reason to keep solving math problems forever.

+### The life of a Bitcoin Transaction
+Here you can find the explaination on how bitcoin is moved areound the network
+1. Get a copy of the blockchain - In order to interact with the shared list of transactions, we need a copy of it!
+2. Run Bitcoin Core -  is the Bitcoin computer program.
+Once you download it, you will be automatically connected to other computers who are also running bitcoin.
+These computers will send you their copy of the blockchain, and your computer will save the file.
+3. Reference a time you received Bitcoin - Remember there is no Bitcoin stored in your computer, it only exists on the blockchain.
+That means in order to send someone bitcoin, you have to reference a previous transaction on the blockchain when someone sent bitcoin to you.
+Bitcoin Core keeps track of all transactions ever made, but it specifically watches transactions that haven’t been sent to someone else already.
+Each one of these “unspent” transactions is called a UTXO.
+So if you are ready to spend bitcoin, you need to tell Bitcoin Core which UTXO you would like to spend.
+4. Sign the message with your private keys - Once you’ve picked the UTXO you want to spend, you need to create your digital signature.
+This is what you will send other computers in the network to prove you were the recipient of this UTXO.
+Bitcoin Core is also your wallet, which stores your private keys.
+Tell Bitcoin Core the UTXO you want to spend, and it will work through some special math to produce your digital signature from your private key.
+5. Broadcast your message to the network - Now you have a message to send to the network.
+It says, “I want to spend this UTXO, which is X amount of bitcoin.
+I want to send it to this address.
+Here is my digital signature, which proves I was the recipient of this UTXO.”
+6. Other computers in the network will pick up your message - First your computer will send this message to the several computers that are connected to it, via the internet.
+Then those computers will send the message to every computer that they are connected to.
+This process continues.. and in just a few seconds every computer in the network will have seen your message!
+7. Miners see your message and include it in their next block - Now the race begins.
+Computers who are using special equipment to add blocks to the chain will see your message and group it with other transaction messages.
+Remember, whoever wins the guessing game gets to add their version of the next block to the chain.. while also getting a reward of bitcoin.
+Each block can only fit so many transactions, so your message may not be included in the next block if there are many others in line before you.
+8. Once a miner solves a block, they send it to the rest of the network - Once a mining computer wins the guessing game, it’s their turn to add a block to the chain.
+They will send out their block with your transaction inside!
+9. Computers in the network will verify the block and add to their chain - Now the rest of the network will add this new block to their chain, and your transaction is official and confirmed.
+10. Repeat